 Celine is recognized by Legal 500 as a “Recommended” Lawyer for Labor and Employment Disputes.

-Ms. Chan also maintains an active pro bono practice, where she has provided employment-related counseling to non-profit corporations, including the Central Park Conservancy, and represented Bravo Volunteer Ambulance Corporation before the New York State Division of Human Rights.
+Celine maintains an active pro bono practice, where she has provided employment-related counseling to a variety of non-profit corporations, including the Breast Cancer Research Foundation, the Central Park Conservancy, the New York Police & Fire Widows’ and Children’s Benefit Fund, and the United Way, and has represented Bravo Volunteer Ambulance Corporation in defending against a state discrimination claim before the New York State Division of Human Rights.

-Prior to joining Weil, Ms. Chan worked as a Special Assistant Corporation Counsel at the New York City Law Department, where she represented the City of New York and its agencies in federal and state actions involving challenges to the city’s employment practices, and allegations of constitutional and statutory violations.
+Prior to joining Weil, Celine worked as a Special Assistant Corporation Counsel at the New York City Law Department, where she represented the City of New York and its agencies in federal and state actions involving challenges to the city’s employment practices, and allegations of constitutional and statutory violations.

-Ms. Chan received her B.A. from Cornell University in 2007, and her J.D., magna cum laude, from Brooklyn Law School in 2010.
-During law school, Ms. Chan was an associate managing editor of the Brooklyn Law Review and served on the Executive Board of the Moot Court Honor Society.
-Ms. Chan was also a summer intern to Magistrate Judge Michael H. Dolinger in the United States District Court of the Southern District of New York in 2008.
+Celine received her B.A. from Cornell University in 2007, and her J.D., magna cum laude, from Brooklyn Law School in 2010.
+During law school, Celine was an associate managing editor of the Brooklyn Law Review and served on the Executive Board of the Moot Court Honor Society.
+Celine was also a summer intern to Magistrate Judge Michael H. Dolinger in the United States District Court of the Southern District of New York in 2008.